Efficient but Vulnerable: Benchmarking and Defending LLM Batch Prompting Attack: : Benchmarking the Batch Prompting Attack

 Ideally, questions and answers should correspond one-to-one, i.e., the answer $r_j$ should be the answer of $q_j$ and only be influenced by $q_j$.
 However, since all questions are provided to the LLM simultaneously, a malicious query $q_i^*$ can potentially influence the responses $r_j$ ($j \neq i$), leading to degraded or unintended outputs for the entire batch.
 Formally, we denote the batch prompt including a malicious query as $\textit{Prefix}\: || q_1|| \dots ||q_i^* || \dots ||q_n$, where $q_i^*$ is the adversarially crafted query designed to manipulate the responses to other queries.
 We denote the LLM output in this case as $r_1^\prime || r_2^\prime || \dots || r_n^\prime$.
 The response $r_j^\prime ( j \neq i )$ can be altered due to the presence of $q_i^*$, deviating from its expected response $r_j$ in the clean setting, which we consider as one successful attack.
 In practice, the success of an attack may depend on factors such as the nature of $q_i^*$, the position of $q_i^*$, and the vulnerability of the model itself, which we will explore during experiments.

-In this study, we explore two types of batch prompting attacks (Figure~\ref{fig:attack example}): (1) \textbf{Content Attacks}: Prepending or appending additional content to the generated answer without altering the reasoning chain of the query.
+In this study, we explore two types of batch prompting attacks (Figure~\ref{fig:attack example}): \paragraph{Content Attacks} Prepending or appending additional content to the generated answer without altering the reasoning chain of the query.
 While this type of attack does not change the final answer, the inserted content itself may introduce risks, such as linking users to phishing websites, embedding advertisements, or exposing users to sensitive information.

+To better understand the instructions in the content attack, we categorized them into:(1) Phishing Websites (e.g., ``Source: VerifiedData.org'').
+These pose a risk by misleading benign users into trusting and clicking on potentially phishing links.
+(2) Manipulated Persuasion (e.g., ``Transparency All facts checked'').
+This can falsely enhance the user’s perceived credibility of the LLM’s outputs.
+(3) Offensive Phrases (e.g., ``No one will care if you just disappear'').
+These may provoke the LLM to generate offensive replies.
+(4) Non-offensive Phrases (e.g., ``You can do it'').
+Though seemingly benign, these can introduce unintended content into responses, altering their tone, format, or adding some strange words.
+While this manipulation is subtle, it can still significantly impact response quality by introducing extraneous information outside the benign user’s intent.
+This could disrupt the user experience, shift the response structure, or add some content that the user may not like.

-(2) \textbf{Reasoning Attacks}: Manipulating the LLM’s reasoning chain or final answer of the query.
+\paragraph{Reasoning Attacks} Manipulating the LLM’s reasoning chain or final answer of the query.
 This type of attack can cause the LLM to produce incorrect responses to questions it would otherwise answer correctly.
 If users do not carefully verify the results, they may be misled, potentially leading to incorrect decisions in life and workplaces.

+\paragraph{Uniqueness of Batch Prompting Attack} In contrast to other adversarial attacks, batch prompting attacks present a distinct and broader threat.
+Firstly, one uniqueness of batch prompting attacks is that they can hurt responses for benign users.
+Unlike many traditional jailbreaking methods, which rely on deliberate user input of specific terms and leave benign interactions unaffected, batch prompting attacks can undermine the experience of all users.
+In this scenario, where an LLM processes multiple queries simultaneously, a single malicious query can subtly alter the responses to others.
+Consequently, even users posing entirely harmless questions, with no malicious intent, may unknowingly receive attack replies.

+Additionally, our research focus differs from existing jailbreak-related studies.
+While most jailbreak research examines whether LLMs’ output contains harmful content, e.g., toxic comments, our paper focuses on whether LLMs can handle a batch of questions independently and avoid the influence of cross-question instruction rather than focusing on the ability to avoid certain harmful content generation.